Dreaming381/Latios-Framework-Documentation/Calci/Getting Started.md

 `LatiosMath` contains random useful functions I purposely refactored because of frequent usage.
 It is best to look directly at the code to see what they do.

+## Math Shortcuts

+The `MathShortcuts` static class contains optimized calculation primitives for when you can make assumptions about their use, such as knowing specific properties about a matrix or knowing you don’t need cross-platform determinism.